Elys0004/Automated-Chess-Played-Robotic-Arm/controller/README.md

    To load this controller, "ros_controller.yaml" is loaded inside the the "ros_controllers.launch" where it consists of two groups, arm controller and hand controller.
 The motion can be planned through Rviz or python script.

-Here are the issue and solution that we encountered during this process:
+Here are the issue and solutions that we encountered during this process:

 Issue: